I Tested GetResponse for 30 Days: The Honest & Surprising Results (2026 Review)

 • businesses needing only simple newsletters

-• teams wanting deep CRM features
+• teams wanting deep, sales-grade CRM features

 Real Practical Use Cases